What’s the lowdown?

 “Slightly more hair loss from my head but not hugely noticeable or impactful.
 Just more falls out when I brush it”

-One Lowdown user told us about her experience with the combined pill, Microgynon, and hair loss:
+One Lowdown user told us about her experience with the Microgynon contraceptive pill, and hair loss:

 “Really good with mood and balancing side effects.
 Only negative was skin and hair loss.
 My hair thinned to less than half the volume it was before so I am coming off it to go on something else.
 My skin was ok but more spotty than my previous pill.”